pat42w/Rinse_Over_Run/README.md

 <https://www.drivendata.org/competitions/56/predict-cleaning-time-series/page/125/#datasets>

  2. Ensure the requirements in `requirements.txt` are satisfied.
- >>I use the Spyder ide but this will work in any python environment with the requirements met.
+ >>I'm running this on Windows but this will work in python 3.7.1 with the requirements met.

  3. Getting Predictions:
 	 - navigate to `Rinse_Over_Run` base folder